make-resume/make-resume/README.md

 ## Usage

 1. create and `cd` into a directory (e.g. `my-cv`)
-2. create `person.json` file or copy it from any of theme's directory e.g. [person.json](https://raw.githubusercontent.com/Inambe/json-to-cv/master/lib/themes/basic/person.json)
+2. create `person.json` file or copy it from any of theme's directory (e.g. [person.json](https://raw.githubusercontent.com/Inambe/json-to-cv/master/lib/themes/basic/person.json))
 3. run `json-to-cv`
 4. your cv/resume should be in `dist` directory.

 ## Themes

-You can change the theme of built `cv` very easily using `--theme` or `-t` option to `build` sub-command.
+You can change the theme of `cv` very easily using `--theme` or `-t` option of `build` sub-command.

 **Example:**